Twelve prisoners mistakenly freed in past month and two still at large – Lammy

 Speaking to broadcasters on Tuesday morning, the Justice Secretary said 12 inmates had been freed in error since he last gave a statement to the Commons on November 11.

-He said the two prisoners still at large after being released in error are not violent or sexual offenders, but he refused to give further details.
+He said he had been “reassured” that the two prisoners still missing are not violent or sexual offenders, but refused to give further details about them.

 “I’m not going to give details of those cases, because these are operational decisions made by the police, and you’ll understand if they’re about to arrest somebody they don’t want me to blow the cover,” he told ITV’s Good Morning Britain.